teuk/mediabot_v3/docs/SPARK_ACTION.md

 cadence.
 Recent bot pressure remains a hard postponement gate rather than an excuse to increase activity.

-`solo` does not enable momentum actions: it only permits a rare, contextual long-silence Reaction or Callback when AI and at least three clean context lines are available.
-It never produces Fork, Portal or source-backed story selection for a single effective voice.
+`solo` does not enable momentum actions.
+The long-silence lane may instead emit an autonomous `aside` or `micro_scene`, even when the old conversation offers no usable callback.
+These are one-line, self-contained interventions: no question, vote, score, named target or expected response.
+Reaction and Callback remain available when at least three clean context lines offer a real hook.
+Portal and source-backed stories remain unavailable to a single effective voice.
 An offline replay against anonymized channel histories fixes this at the orchestrator boundary: two raw nicks do not enable momentum when speaker dominance still classifies the room as `solo`.
 Small momentum accepts a real two-human exchange with a proportionally lower